SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 ## Hierarchical Clustering

-Hierarchical clustering produces a set of nested clusters organized as a hierarchical tree and can be visualized as a dendogram.
+Hierarchical clustering produces a set of nested clusters organized as a hierarchical tree and can be visualized as a dendrogram.

 ![Hierarchical Clustering](img/Hierarchical%20Clustering.png)

 ### Strengths of Hierarchical Clustering

-- There is no assumption about the number of clusters and any desired number of clusters can be obtained by *cutting* the dendogram at the appropriate level.
+- There is no assumption about the number of clusters and any desired number of clusters can be obtained by *cutting* the dendrogram at the appropriate level.
 - The clustering may correspond to meaningful taxonomies (e.g. animal kingdom).

 ### Types of Hierarchical Clustering